dfinity/sdk/docs/concepts/pull-dependencies.md

 ### 3. Set init arguments using `dfx deps init`

-Running `dfx deps init` will iterate over all dependencies in `pulled.json`, set an empty argument for the ones that need no init argument and print the list of dependencies that do require an init argument.
+Running `dfx deps init` will iterate over all dependencies in `pulled.json`, try to set init arguments in the following order:

+- For canisters that require no init argument, set empty
+- For canisters that do require init arguments:
+  - Use `init_arg` in pullable metadata if it is set
+  - use `"(null)"` if the canister's init type has a top-level `opt`

+The command will also print the list of dependencies that do require an init argument.

 Then running `dfx deps init <CANISTER> --argument <ARGUMENT>` will set the init argument for an individual dependency.

 The init arguments will be recorded in `deps/init.json`.

-For our example, we should run:
+For the example, simply running `dfx deps init` to set init arguments for all three pulled canisters.

+- "yofga-2qaaa-aaaaa-aabsq-cai" ("a"): set with `init_arg`;
+- "yhgn4-myaaa-aaaaa-aabta-cai" ("dep_b"): requires no argument, set empty;
+- "yahli-baaaa-aaaaa-aabtq-cai" ("dep_c"): init type `(opt nat)` which has a top-level `opt`, set `"(null)"`;

+The init arguments can be overwritten:

 ```
-> dfx deps init
-WARN: The following canister(s) require an init argument.
-Please run `dfx deps init <NAME/PRINCIPAL>` to set them individually:
-yofga-2qaaa-aaaaa-aabsq-cai
-yahli-baaaa-aaaaa-aabtq-cai (dep_c)
-> dfx deps init yofga-2qaaa-aaaaa-aabsq-cai
-Error: Canister yofga-2qaaa-aaaaa-aabsq-cai requires an init argument.
-The following info might be helpful:
-init_guide => A natural number, e.g. 10.
-candid:args => (nat)
-> dfx deps init yofga-2qaaa-aaaaa-aabsq-cai --argument 10
+> dfx deps init yofga-2qaaa-aaaaa-aabsq-cai --argument 11
-> dfx deps init deps_c
-Error: Canister yahli-baaaa-aaaaa-aabtq-cai (dep_c) requires an init argument.
-The following info might be helpful:
-init_guide => A natural number, e.g. 20.
-candid:args => (nat)
-> dfx deps init deps_c --argument 20
+> dfx deps init deps_c --argument "(opt 22)"
 ```

 The generated `init.json` has following content: